-- Provides both cross-sectional and longitudinal monthly data on a nationally representative sample of households. - Samples about 50,000 addresses. - Collects earnings data from all jobs worked, income data from 52 sources, as well as income from assets and investments. - Used to examine those characteristics and traits of individuals, families and households that result in changes in their income and poverty status over a three- or four-year period. - Data were first collected in 1984 and are regularly released.
+- Provides both cross-sectional and longitudinal monthly data on a nationally representative sample of households. - Samples about 503,000 addresses. - Collects earnings data from all jobs worked, income data from 52 sources, as well as income from assets and investments, with many income sources reported monthly. - Used to examine those characteristics and traits of individuals, families and households that result in changes in their income and poverty status over a two and a half- to five-year period. - Data were first collected in 1984 and are regularly released.